RJL2000/OIQAND/README.md

 If you want to retrain the OIQAND model, using JUFE-10K database or another database, you first need to prepare viewport images.

 - In get_viewport_images folder run demo.m
-- Note: You can download the viewport images extracted from the JUFE-10K database directly from XXXX.com
 ```
 run demo.m.
 ```